cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * EntryProcessor did not honor expiry times or policy
   * Remove the output of the build information to standard error
   * Higher safety gap (27 seconds) for timer event, if sharp expiry is requested
+  * peekEntry() did insert empty entry in some configuration

 ## API Changes and new methods